 Effectiveness of the fire safety regulations in India for combating the potential fire hazards.

-The National Building Code (NBC) It is the basic model code in India relating to building construction and Fire Safety Act.
+The National Building Code (NBC) is the basic model code in India relating to building construction and the Fire Safety Act.
 It means that the responsibility of maintaining the fire safety installations in an occupancy is the responsibility of the owner or occupier.

 The Factories Act and State Factories Rules